MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 [Customer Credit Limit
 Visual](https://community.dynamics.com/gp/b/dynamicsgp/archive/2015/06/16/microsoft-dynamics-gp-2015-r2-visual-customer-over-credit-limit)

-Wouldn’t it be great if when a Customer calls in you have an easy way to know if they are over their credit limit?
+Wouldn't it be great if when a Customer calls in you have an easy way to know if they are over their credit limit?
 With GP 2015 R2, now there is!

 Introducing the Visual Customer Over Credit Limit!!